SOFTS-Raw sugar up amid deficit bets; cocoa falls from peaks

 SUGAR

-* Sugarcane processing in top producer Brazil's main sugar belt is expected to have reached record or near-record volumes in the second half of July, according to a survey by S&P Global Commodity Insights.
-Industry group Unica will release official figures later in the session.
+* Top producer Brazil's center-south sugar production rose 11.3% in the second half of July versus a year ago, totalling 3.68 million metric tons, data from industry group UNICA showed.

-* Dealers said the market is caught between the reality of high quantities of sugar being produced in Brazil now and the possibility of a growing deficit for next season depending on the weather.
+* Dealers said the market was caught between the reality of high quantities of sugar being produced in Brazil now and the possibility of a growing deficit for next season depending on the weather, adding prices could slip near term.

-* As such, prices might slip in the near term, especially if the Unica data is as good as expected, they said.
+* The International Sugar Organization (ISO) forecast on Thursday a global sugar deficit of 2.12 million metric tons in 2023/24 (October-September), its first estimate for the upcoming season.

 COCOA